 Whether you’re unemployed, professionally stuck or just want a change of pace in your life, I cannot recommend highly enough that you teach English overseas.
 Working abroad as an English teacher allows you to repair your finances, travel frequently and immerse yourself in a foreign culture in a way most people never will.

 Generally speaking, first-time English teachers in Asia can expect to make between $1,500 and $3,000 per month depending on where they teach.
-Salaries tend to be higher in more expensive countries like Japan, South Korea and Taiwan to offset high costs of living.
+The teaching English abroad salary tends to be higher in more expensive countries like Japan, South Korea and Taiwan to offset high costs of living.
 Likewise if you choose to to rough it in Cambodia or Vietnam, expect your pay to reflect that.
-Teaching English in countries like China and Thailand generally results in a salary slightly less than you might get in Korea or Japan, but you earn more than teachers in poorer countries.
+Teaching English in countries like China and Thailand generally results in a teaching English abroad salary slightly less than you might get in Korea or Japan, but you earn more than teachers in poorer countries.